best-cooking-utensils at home is a rewarding experience

 Heat Conductivity

-Materials like stainless steel and copper excel in heat conductivity, enabling faster cooking times.
-Conversely, silicone utensils are not meant for heat exposure but are excellent for mixing and stirring.
+Materials such as stainless steel and copper are great for heat conductivity, meaning you cook faster.
+On the other hand, silicone utensils are not suitable for heat exposure but are great for mixing and stirring.

 Durability